DEV3L/Test-Drive-Python-Code-Forward-Bug-Backward/README.md

 Example repository to go with blog post on Test-Drive Python Code Forward, Bug Backward.

+This workspace is a Python project setup for a simple calculator application.
+It includes the main application file (calculator.py), a unit test file (test_calculator.py).
+The project is configured with a setup.py file for packaging and distribution.

+The project is also set up with GitHub Actions for continuous integration, as defined in the .github/workflows/python-app.yml file.
+This workflow runs tests on every push to any branch.

 ## Setup

 1. Clone the repository: